severalnines/docs/intro.rst

    :alt: Example multiple cluster deployment
    :align: center

 ClusterControl exposes all functionality through remote procedure calls (RPC) on port 9500 and REST API accessible at http://[ClusterControl_host]/cmonapi authenticated by an API token.
 The ClusterControl UI interacts with those interfaces to retrieve monitoring data (cluster load, host status, alarms, backup status etc.) or to send management commands (add/remove nodes, run backups, upgrade a cluster, etc.).
 The diagram below illustrates the architecture of ClusterControl:

 .. image:: img/cc_arch.png
    :alt: ClusterControl architecture
    :align: center

-ClusterControl has minimal performance impact due to its monitoring responsibility and will not cause any downtime to your database server/cluster even if it is down.
-In fact, it will perform automatic recovery if it finds a failed database node.
+ClusterControl has minimal performance impact due to its monitoring responsibility and will not cause any downtime to your database server/cluster.
+In fact, it will perform automatic recovery (if enabled) when it finds a failed database node.

 What it can do?
 ---------------